The Continuous Tensor Abstraction: Where Indices are Real: Continuous Tensor Storage

 This subsection provides background information on a format abstraction that provides an approach to storing traditional dense/sparse tensors in memory.
 Some of these abstractions are grounded in the coordinate tree concept, which was initially introduced in the context of the format abstraction~\cite{format} within TACO and subsequently refined and formalized as the \emph{fibertree} abstraction~\cite{fibertree}.

 Figure~\ref{fig:format} illustrates how the fibertree abstraction depicts a 2D matrix.
 A \emph{tensor} is characterized as a multidimensional array with N \emph{ranks} (dimensions).
 The fibertree abstraction envisions a tensor as a tree structure, where each \emph{level} corresponds to a specific rank in the tensor.
 Each level comprises one or more fibers, representing sets of elements that share coordinates in the higher levels of the tree.
 Elements in a fiber are coordinate/\emph{payload} pairs, with the payload taking the form of either a (sub)fiber at the next level or a value located at the leaf of the tree.
-The order of the levels signifies the data layout, such as row-major or column-major.

 A \emph{level format} defines the physical storage used to store the fibers at that level.
 The two most prevalent level formats for integer coordinates are the \emph{Uncompressed} and \emph{Compressed} level formats.
-The Uncompressed level format encodes a dense integer coordinate interval within the range of [0, N).
-In contrast, the Compressed level format exclusively encodes non-zero integer coordinates within the fiber by explicitly storing their coordinates.
+The Uncompressed level format encodes a dense integer coordinates within the range of [0, N).
+In contrast, the Compressed level format exclusively encodes non-zero integer coordinates within the fiber by explicitly storing their coordinates with offset pointers.
 In Figure~\ref{fig:format} (right), the concrete representation denotes that the matrix is stored in the $I \rightarrow J$ layout (row-major), with level formats assigned as Uncompressed for $I$ and Compressed for $J$.
 This specific representation corresponds to the Compressed Sparse Row (CSR) format.
-For a more detailed explanation of fibertrees, refer to~\cite{teaal, fibertree}.
+For more details on fibertrees, refer to~\cite{teaal, fibertree}.